 The road closure will begin on Monday, August 3, and we anticipate that the street will reopen in late October or early November.

-Houston Street will be closed from North Batavia Avenue/Route 31 to Water Street, and from Water St. to Island Ave.
-An access will remain open at Water Street to allow vehicles to cross Houston Street going north or south only, although there will likely be temporary delays due to equipment maneuvering.
+Houston Street will be closed from North Batavia Avenue/Route 31 to Water Street, and from Water Street to Island Avenue.
+Access will remain open at Water Street to allow vehicles to cross Houston Street going north or south only, although there will likely be temporary delays due to equipment maneuvering.
 Access will also be maintained for Island Avenue traffic to cross Houston Street and, again, there may be temporary delays.
 Parking on Houston Street will not be permitted during the project.
-For additional parking locations see the downtown parking map.
+For additional parking locations see the downtown parking map (PDF).